ricecrackerLMC/Lily-Chang-Capstone-Noise-Complaints/README.md

 - MASS

-To perform my analysis, I will compare graphs to find patterns in my data, which I will then use to give a recommendation on where to live for those who are noise sensitive.
-Additionally, I will use ARIMA forecasting and a Negative Binomial Regression model to forecast future patterns and ensure my enterpretations are accurate.
+To perform my analysis, I will compare graphs such as choropleths to find patterns in my data, which I will then use to give a recommendation on where to live for those who are noise sensitive.
+Additionally, I will use ARIMA forecasting and a Negative Binomial Regression model to forecast future patterns and ensure my enterpretations of past patterns are accurate.

 ### Structure
 This repository's layout will generally follow this structure